 Where things begin to get more subjective with viewfinders is when it comes to the information displays, which come in three basic varieties: 1) analog needle in the DP-1 and DP-11 finders for the F2, 2) LEDs in the DP-2, DP-3, and DP-12 finders for the F2, and 3) LCDs in the F3.
 All have their advantages and disadvantages, so it comes down to which offers the least amount of compromise for you personally.
 Let's take them one at a time:

 Next, what about viewfinder brightness?
-In the mid-80's (five years into F3 production) Nikon introduced "Briteview" technology for their focusing screens.
-Briteview F3 screens are designated by a red dot beside the letter designation for the screen type on the side of screen frame.
-So for the brightest image possible with factory Nikon screens, go for a red dot in an F3 (I will say that the standard red-script F2 and F3 finders & screens are plenty bright for me, but it all depends on your eyesight needs).
+For the brightest image possible with factory Nikon screens, go for a red dot on the far right side of the letter + Nikon Japan engraving on the screen frame of an F3 (I will say that the standard red-script F2 and F3 finders & screens are plenty bright for me, but it all depends on your eyesight needs).
 Because of differences in the screen frames between F/F2-type and F3-type, you cannot just drop one of the F3 red dot screens into an F2 without encountering focus errors.
-However, a solution I have seen used by others (though I haven't needed to try it myself, yet) is to remove a red dot screen from the F3 frame and install it into an F/F2 frame.
-That will give you the Briteview experience in an F2.
+However, a solution I have heard of being used by others (though I haven't needed to try it myself, yet) is to remove a red dot screen from the F3 frame and install it into an F/F2 frame.

 **NOTE** Focusing screens are very susceptible to scratches and must be handled extremely carefully when making such a switchover.
 You must also be very careful to keep the screen orientation the same...if you somehow flip the screen over in the frame, it will be a no-go on focus.